 What happened next?
-I introduced myself.
-I went on to earn a B+ in COMS 101.
+To my delight: nothing.
+I introduced myself, I went on to earn a B+ in COMS 101, and…

-It’s been 11 years since that first day of college, punctuated by many more first days … of class, on the job, of yoga teacher training, spent on new projects, in new places.
-Each one a little easier than the last.
+It’s been 12 years since that first day of college, punctuated by many more first days … of class, on the job, of yoga teacher training, on new projects, in new places.
+Each “first” a little easier than the last.

-Earlier this year, I stood on the edge of a BIG first.
-After three failed resignation attempts, I finally told my boss this was it.
-I was through with corporate.
-Nothing about my 9-5 brought me joy.
+At the beginning of 2018, I stood on the edge of an especially monumental first.
+After three failed resignation attempts, I finally worked up the courage to tell my boss I was done.
+I was leaving corporate life.
+And nothing about my 9-5 job brought me joy.
+Ultimately, fear of the unknown was holding me back from creative entrepreneurship.
 I was showing up for someone else while my soul ached for something else.

-With a small savings account as my parachute, I dove headfirst into the world of location-independent entrepreneurship with nothing more than an 80-liter backpack and the laptop from which I run my online business.
+With a small savings account as my parachute, I dove headfirst into the world of creative entrepreneurship with nothing more than an 80-liter backpack and a laptop to run my online business.
 (Okay, it was more like a big, sloppy cannonball.
 Heads up on deck!)